jamestthompson3/tendril-wiki/README.md

 - Works without JavaScript
 - Self hosted, files can be composed easily with other tools since they are plaintext
 - Both light and dark themes
+- Can build your notebook as a static site

 ![Tag Page](assets/screenshot1.png)
 ![Note](assets/screenshot2.png)